dndworld/dndworld.github.io/faq/rulings.md

 ### Races/Species

-==- **Awakened Animals and Components** **Interpretation:** Awakened Animal PCs can use their paws for somatic components.<br>
+==- **Awakened Animals and Components** **Interpretation:** Awakened Animal PCs can use their paws for somatic components.

 Additionally, druids/rangers can wear any type of accessory (i.e. tiara, hairpin) made of mistletoe to bypass having to hold druidic foci for just material components.
-As long as you have a hand (can be the same one for somatic components) to at least touch the focus when you cast spells.
+As long as you have a hand (can be the same one for somatic components) to at least touch the focus when you cast spells.<br>
 **Link to discussion:** [!badge icon="/images/discord-mark-blue.svg" variant="info" text="Discord"](https://discord.com/channels/512870694883950598/550853405887823903/812586811943419925) [!badge icon="/images/discord-mark-blue.svg" variant="info" text="Discord"](https://discord.com/channels/512870694883950598/513452707617570828/928355830334636053)
 ```yaml **Tags**
 Race/Racefeat: Awakened Cat, Awakened Dog